(Benign Tumors Of The Uterus)

 What are uterine fibroids?

 Uterine fibroids are benign tumors that originate in the uterus (womb).
-Although they are composed of the same smooth muscle fibers as the uterine wall (myometrium), they are many times denser than normal myometrium.
-Uterine fibroids are usually round or semi-round in shape.
+Although they are composed of the same smooth muscle fibers as the uterine wall (myometrium), they are much denser than normal myometrium.
+Uterine fibroids are usually round.

 Viewers share their comments